 The Scuola Piccoli Italiani di Boston (Scuola PIB), formerly known as Italian Saturday School for Boston Children (Scuola Italiana del Sabato PIB per Bambini dell’Area di Boston) was launched to fulfill the historically unmet demand of full-immersion Italian classes for children who already speak Italian, in New England.

 The first classes took place in March 2014 for a trimester with approximately 15 students; the first full year of classes started in September 2014 for 30 students in collaboration with the Pirandello school in the North End.
 Since September 2015, to optimize results and ensure full-immersion courses tailored for Italian-speakers, the school is independently managed in Cambridge, MA.
-Approximately 50 students (3 – 12 years old) attended the 2016-2017 school year, and over 80 students registered to the 2016-2017 classes.
-In 2017, the school has launched a playspace for 2 year-old children.
+Approximately 50 students (3 – 12 years old) attended the 2015-2016 school year, over 70 students registered to the 2016-2017, when the school launched also a playspace for 2 year-old children.
 Over 130 children were registered to the 2017-2018 school year, making the Scuola PIB the largest of this type in all of North America.

 The 2016-2017 school year was inaugurated by Stefania Giannini, Italian Minister of Education, University and Research.

-Fellowships for families with yearly income no greater than $60K are available, submit your application by clicking here.
+Fellowships for families with yearly income no greater than $60K are available

 The first and only full-immersion Saturday Italian classes in New England.
 School textbooks for optional homework.
 Professionally designed programs alternating comprehension, speaking, grammar, writing exercises and games.
 Mother tongue committed teachers.
 A Saturday joy for children and parents!